-First, after you’ve read our separate guide on how to set up an Echo, spend a little while going through the ‘Things to try’ section in the Alexa app.
+First, after you’ve set up an Echo, spend a little while running through the ‘Things to try’ section in the Alexa app.

 If you have an Echo Show or Spot, you'll see these tips appear on screen.
 Unfortunately, there is no option to turn these off.

-You’ll find these in the main menu of the Alexa app.
+You’ll find Things to Try in main menu of the Alexa app.
 To get to this menu, swipe right on the screen or tap on the three horizontal lines in the top left corner.

 Things to Try is divided up into many categories, so just pick one and try saying a few commands.
 One section to look at is 'What's New' as this tells you the latest features.